CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/examples/overview.md

     - Define MI Object 002 and indicate Object 001 as a Parent MI.
     - Define MI Object 003 and indicate Object 001 as a Parent MI.

-    - **Note**: You can check the MI hierarchy, please see [here](/docs/processforce/user-guide/plant-maintenance/field-description/reports#mis-structure-report).
+    - **Note**: You can check the MI hierarchy [here](/docs/processforce/user-guide/plant-maintenance/field-description/reports#mis-structure-report).

-2. Define Meter Units *(Main Menu/Administration/Setup/Stock Management/Units of Measure*):
+2. Define Meter Units *(Main Menu  → Administration  → Setup  → Stock Management   →Units of Measure*):

     - Hours.
     - Pieces.